We are committed to accuracy and continue to grow, adapt, and update our risk models as new and better information becomes available.

 - Modeled risk on the community level to show the severity of risk threatening access to utilities, emergency services, and transportation within a neighborhood, zip code, city, and county.

 - Added the average annual cost of all potential flood damages this year and 30 years from now, based on a property's flood projections and the accumulation of those expected costs over time.

-- Included the “adjust building details” tool in order for users to change the various inputs, such as the estimated value of a home, presence of a basement, number of stories, and ground floor elevation, to see how these factors affect the costs associated with flood damage
+- Included the “adjust building details” tool in order for users to change the various inputs, such as the estimated value of a home, the presence of a basement, the number of stories, and ground floor elevation, to see how these factors affect the costs associated with flood damage

 - Added the total annual flood damage estimates this year, and in 30 years to neighborhood, zip code, city, county, and state pages